att/rcloud/README.md

     Cookie.Domain: myserver.mydomain

-Alrernatively, you can set `Host:` instead with the same effect.
+Alternatively, you can set `Host:` instead with the same effect.